dom3d/LearningProtoactorNetOnOSX/README.md

 **Context / LocalContext:** Context contains contextual information for an actor and provides an API to interact with that data (such as actor children).
 Feels like the real core of an Actor.

-**Props** (strange name btw): "Recipe" for the creation of an Actor.
-(Actor)Producer: creates a new Actor.
-MailboxProducer creates a new mailbox.
-Message routing middleware configuration, Supervision Strategy.

 **Actor Spawning**: creation of a LocalContext and a LocalProcess (with a new Mailbox) that is registered in the ProcessRegistry to get a unique PID.
 A first SystemMessage (Started) is sent to the Actor.

-**PID**: string ID given by the ProcessRegistry.
-ID to identify an process but also holds a reference to the process.
-Spawning creates the ID.
-Each time an actor is spawned, a new mailbox is created and associated with the PID.
-Messages are sent to the mailbox.

-**ProcessRegistry**:

-**Grain (Virtual Actor)**: http://proto.actor/docs/what%20is%20protoactor   Automatic placement strategy for Actors in a Cluster based on hash table

 **Message:** http://proto.actor/docs/messages